kmenilrussell/national-budget-blockchain-philippines/README.md

 - **`Address already in use` error in Kubernetes**:
   - **Fix**: This often means another service is using the same `NodePort`.
 Use a different port or use a `ClusterIP` service with an Ingress controller.

----

-This revised version is now technically accurate, better structured, and ready for use.
-You can copy and paste this with confidence.